There are often situations where you may want to filter a Tableau dashboard without affecting the totals.

-There are often situations where you may want to filter a Tableau dashboard without affecting the totals.
+There are many examples where you want to filter the view without impacting the underlying data.
 For example you want to maintain a rank while also applying a filter.

 Perhaps you want a running sum, only displaying the numbers from a certain point but maintaining the correct cumulative starting amount.
 For example perhaps the running sum should calculate from January but only display from April.